rinzler69-wastaken/wack-sonoma-lockscreen/README.md

 - **Custom Clock Positioning** — Date and time pinned to the upper third of the screen, separated cleanly from the auth prompt area.
 - **Locale-Aware Date Formatting** — Respects your `LC_TIME` locale for date display, with a graceful fallback chain.
 - **Centered Clock Constraints** — Clock labels use `Clutter.AlignConstraint` for reliable centering across resolutions and fractional scaling.
-- **Clock Glow** — Subtle text glow rendered behind time and date labels on GDM for legibility.

 ### Blur & Visual Polish
-- **Focus-Aware Blur** — Background stays sharp at rest; blur fades in when the password prompt is active, keeping focus on authentication.
+- **Focus-Aware Blur (LEGACY MODE)** — Background stays sharp at rest; blur fades in when the password prompt is active, keeping focus on authentication.
 - **Notification Card Blur** — Individual notification cards carry their own adaptive blur, crossfading with the prompt blur so text stays legible regardless of wallpaper.
 - **Notification Limit** — Caps visible cards at 3, appending a subtle "N+ more" indicator to prevent clutter.
-- **Custom Lockscreen Wallpaper** — Overlay any image (PNG, JPEG, WebP, JXL, SVG) as the lockscreen background via the preferences UI, with integrated blur behaviour that respects the active mode.
+- **Custom Lockscreen Wallpaper** — Use any image (PNG, JPEG, WebP, JXL, SVG) as the custom lockscreen background via the preferences UI, with integrated blur behaviour that respects the active mode.

 ### Prompt Vibrancy (Cupertino Mode)
 A perceptually calibrated colour engine that samples the wallpaper behind the prompt chip at lock time and computes an adaptive tint: